 Box<T> Points to Data on the Heap and Has a Known Size

 The most straightforward smart pointer is a box, whose type is written Box<T>.
 Boxes allow you to store data on the heap rather than the stack.
 What remains on the stack is the pointer to the heap data.
-Refer back to Chapter 4 if you’d like to review the difference between the stack and the heap.
+Refer to Chapter 4 to review the difference between the stack and the heap.

+prod: confirm xref

-Boxes don’t have performance overhead other than their data being on the heap instead of on the stack, but they don’t have a lot of extra abilities either.
-They’re most often used in these situations:
+Boxes don’t have performance overhead, other than storing their data on the heap instead of on the stack.
+But they don’t have many extra capabilities either.
+You’ll use them most often in these situations:

 When you have a type whose size can’t be known at compile time, and you want to use a value of that type in a context that needs to know an exact size